Important Please Note

 Meals included: 2 breakfasts

-- You will need to book a flight to Santiago de Chile today, this flight is not included in the price of your trip and will need to be arranged seperately.
-This flight can be booked at anytime as there are no planned activities for this day.
+- You will need to book a flight to Santiago de Chile today, this flight is not included in the price of your trip and will need to be arranged separately.
+Please book an earlier flight as you will have a group meeting in Santiago at approximately 6pm.

-- The second day in Santiago you will go on a walking city tour with your guide.
+- The second day in Santiago you will go on a orientation walk with your guide.
 The city centre itself is quite small and simple to get around, the Plaza de Armas is at the heart of the city and is home to the cathedral.
 The rest of the city is a jumble of shops, restaurants and parks.

 - A visit to Bella Vista, Santiago's Parisian Quarter, will offer a slightly more serene perspective on the Chilean capital.
 Similarly, taking the cable car to Cerro San Cristobal will offer you impressive views across the city and on to the peaks of the Andes.